equalitie/np1sec/README.md

 ## Running the testsuite

-After building the np1sec library (see "Installing from source"), the np1sec testsuite can be ran to verify that the library code works as expected.
+After building the np1sec library (see "Installing from source"), the np1sec testsuite can be run to verify that the library code works as expected.
 Running the tests should not produce any errors.
 The testsuite can be invoked by running ```make check```.
 Alternatively, it can be run in a verbose mode by invoking ```./libnp1sec_test``` instead.

 ## Running the jabberite test client